Skip to content

 Once connections are defined, click Start Publishers to launch all publisher processes.
 At this point, most configuration settings become locked to prevent changes while data is flowing.
 To modify settings, you must exit Rover, which gracefully stops all publishers before closing.

-- Tab selection — Switch between the main Rover log and individual publisher logs (one per account)
+• Tab selection — Switch between Rover and individual publisher logs

-The console tails the active log file, so you see entries as they are written.
+The console follows the active log file, so you see entries as they are written.

 The Monitoring tab provides a live dashboard of portfolio metrics across all connected accounts.